TizenTeam/tau/README.md

 * simple horizontal and vertical box layout management (based on jLayout)
 * listview controls (declarative, modal control of the appearance of a listview)

-web-ui-fw also includes a custom theme (slightly deprecated, as it was built using the outdated single CSS file approach).
+tizen-web-ui-fw also includes a custom theme (slightly deprecated, as it was built using the outdated single CSS file approach).

 The project is complementary to jQuery Mobile and the components